 Project files in After Effects are like FLA files in Animate.

-You render and export a movie from After Effects; you publish a SWF file from Animate CC.
+You render and export a movie from After Effects; you publish a SWF file from Animate.

 If you create animations or applications with Animate, you can export them as QuickTime movies using the File > Export > Export Movie command in Animate.
 For an Animate animation, you can optimize the video output for animation.
 For an Animate application, Animate renders video of the application as it runs, allowing the user to manipulate it.
 This lets you capture the branches or states of your application that you want to include in the video file.

-When you import an FLV or F4V file into Animate, you can use various techniques, such as scripting or Animate components, to control the visual interface that surrounds your video.
+When you import an FLV file into Animate, you can use various techniques, such as scripting or Animate components, to control the visual interface that surrounds your video.
 For example, you may include playback controls or other graphics.
-You can also add graphic layers on top of the FLV or F4V file for composite results.
+You can also add graphic layers on top of the FLV file for composite results.

 Animate and After Effects each include many capabilities that allow you to perform complex compositing of video and graphics.
 Which application you choose to use will depend on your personal preferences and the type of final output you want to create.